Campus Climate Research

 A page within Center for Civil Dialogue & Civic Engagement

 Welcome to the Campus Climate at the University of Wisconsin-La Crosse.
-We are focused on reviewing and implementing the recommendations gathered from survey data and focus groups to enhance the campus climate.
-As a committee, we aim to foster a more inclusive and welcoming environment for all members of our university community.
+We are committed to coordinating, collecting, and analyzing data using best research practices to strengthen the campus climate.
+Our committee works collaboratively to foster a more inclusive and welcoming environment for every member of the UWL community.

 The UWL campus climate team is comprised of the following campus representatives: